The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: Constructing the tropical independence

-In the previous three cases, our analysis reduced to the study of the tropicalizations of certain pencils.
+In the previous three cases, our analysis reduced to the study of certain rank 1 tropical linear subseries.
 In this last case, we instead reduce to a rank 2 linear series.
 Nevertheless, the arguments are of a similar flavor, with just a few more combinatorial possibilities.
 As in the previous cases, we begin by describing the subset $\cS \subset \Sigma$.
-It consists of the functions $\varphi_i$, for $i \notin \{h-1, h, h+1 \}$, together the functions $\varphi_A, \ldots, \varphi_H$ illustrated in Figures~\ref{Fig:Case4} and~\ref{Fig:Case4More}.
+It consists of the functions $\varphi_i$, for $i \notin \{h-1, h, h+1 \}$, together with functions $\varphi_A, \ldots, \varphi_H$ illustrated in Figures~\ref{Fig:Case4} and~\ref{Fig:Case4More}.